redhat-developer/odo/docs/website/docs/user-guides/advanced/connecting-a-service.md

 2. [Install Percona Server Mongodb Operator via Operator Hub](https://operatorhub.io/operator/percona-server-mongodb-operator).
 :::note
-The operator will be installed in a new namespace called "my-percona-server-mongodb-operator" and will be usable from that namespace only.
+The operator will be installed in a new namespace called "my-percona-server-mongodb-operator" and the service can only be deployed in this namespace.
 :::
 3. Create a MongoDB service.
+This service has been created with a minimal

 import CreateMongodbService from './_create-mongodb-service.mdx';

 <CreateMongodbService/>

-## Step 0.
+## Step 1.
 Implement the code logic
 :::note
 If you are already running `odo dev` in the terminal, press "Ctrl+c" and exit.
 :::